Heraion of Perachora: West court

 At the extreme southwest end of the sanctuary, there is a polygonal area of roughly 25 by 25 m largely cut into the rock beside the cove.
 This structure has been variously termed the agora, or the west court.
-This structure may date to the 6th century BCE and thus be contemporary with the Temple of Hera Akraia.
-It appears to have been destroyed in the 4th century BCE; it has been proposed that the L-shaped stoa took over its function.
+This structure may date to the 6th century BC and thus be contemporary with the Temple of Hera Akraia.
+It appears to have been destroyed in the 4th century BC; it has been proposed that the L-shaped stoa took over its function.
 There appear to have been colonnades on the western and southern sides.
 There are remains of a house from the Roman period roughly at the center of the area.

 Apsidal structure and temple of Hera Akraia

-The earliest structure at the site was an apsidal building of perhaps the late 9th century BCE, which is thought to resemble the house-temple models known from the Argive Heraion.
+The earliest structure at the site was an apsidal building of perhaps the late 9th century BC, which is thought to resemble the house-temple models known from the Argive Heraion.
 On that analogy, it would have had a high-peaked roof, covered perhaps in thatch.
 There were Early Helladic sherds under this structure.

-In the 6th century BCE, a Doric order tetrastyle-prostyle temple of about 10 by 30 m was built a little to the west of the apsidal structure.
+In the 6th century BC, a Doric order tetrastyle-prostyle temple of about 10 by 30 m was built a little to the west of the apsidal structure.
 The epithet Akraia refers to the position of the sanctuary at the point of the peninsula.
 The cella of this temple was divided into three aisles – a highly unusual design.
 There was a wall to divide the west end of the cella and a screen in front of the cult statue.
-Evidence for the reuse of some blocks may indicate that there was a prior phase of the structure in the 7th century BCE.
+Evidence for the reuse of some blocks may indicate that there was a prior phase of the structure in the 7th century BC.
 The roof of this temple was of marble.
 No evidence has yet been found of pedimental sculptures.

 The Doric order triglyph and metope frieze may have only extended along the eastern face, as few of the elements of this survive.
 The metopes were about 15 cm thick and slotted into the triglyph blocks rather than forming a single block with them, as is more typical.
-Roughly in the center of the southern side of the temple was a limekiln of about 4.5 m in diameter that was used to reduce the marble of the temple (and of the sanctuary generally) into lime for the construction of the Hexamilion wall across the Isthmus of Corinth in the 5th century CE.
+Roughly in the center of the southern side of the temple was a limekiln of about 4.5 m in diameter that was used to reduce the marble of the temple (and of the sanctuary generally) into lime for the construction of the Hexamilion wall across the Isthmus of Corinth in the 5th century AD.
 Scorch mark remain visible on the stones of the temple around a circular area where the heat of the limekiln caused the breakdown of the underlying stones.

 Triglyph and metope altar

-About 15 m east of the Temple of Hera Akraia, there was a stone altar decorated with a triglyph and metope frieze dating from the early 4th century BCE.
+About 15 m east of the Temple of Hera Akraia, there was a stone altar decorated with a triglyph and metope frieze dating from the early 4th century BC.
 This altar measured about 2.5 by 4 m.
-In the late 4th century BCE Ionic columns were added to the corners, perhaps for a canopy.
+In the late 4th century BC Ionic columns were added to the corners, perhaps for a canopy.